app-generator/docs-old/products/react/django-datta-able.md

 ![Django React Datta Able - Fullstack Product.](../../.gitbook/assets/django-react-datta-able-xs.jpg)

-### Product features
+## Product features

 The product expects a running API backend that exposes an interface for login/logout and register actions.
 By default, the guest users are redirected to the login page.
 Once the user is authenticated using an existing account or the new one, all private pages are accessible.
-Here are the steps to compile the product.&#x20;
+Here are the steps to compile the product.

 > Dependencies

 To use the product, **Python3** is required, and **GIT** command-line tool to clone/download the project from the public repository.

-> &#x20;**Step #1** - Clone the project
+> **Step #1** - Clone the project

 ```bash
 $ git clone https://github.com/app-generator/react-datta-able-dashboard.git